czhc/czhc.github.io/collections/_posts/2021-07-20-interacting-contracts-etherjs.md

 ---
-title: "[Quick Guide] Interacting with smart contracts using ethers.js"
+title: "[Guide] Interacting with smart contracts using ethers.js"
 description: How to interact with deployed smart contracts which are unverified on etherscan
 categories: [guides, smart-contracts, solidity, ethereum]
 tags: [ethers, hardhat, etherscan, smart-contracts, solidity]